 Counselling and Relationship Therapy

 My partner and I have five adult children between us.
-In my spare time I enjoy beach and bush walks, travelling, reading, movies, pub quizzes, art, dining out, going to shows (especially comedy ones) and sharing a wine with friends.
-I have lived on the North Shore my whole life and enjoy being close to the beautiful beaches.
+In my spare time I enjoy beach and bush walks, travelling, reading, movies, pub quizzes, art, dining out, going to shows (especially comedy ones) and sharing a coffee with friends.
+I have lived on the North Shore, in Auckland, my whole life and enjoy being close to the beautiful beaches.
 I understand first hand how hard life can be because I have also experienced challenges and difficulties that have affected my relationships, health, children and family.
-Most recently I had to take a break from work in 2021 to undergo treatment for breast cancer.

 I am a fully qualified Counsellor and Nurse, with a Post Graduate Diploma in Counselling, Master of Applied Practice and Diploma in Nursing.
 I also work as a Supervisor to other professionals and have a Certificate in Professional Mentoring, Supervision and Workplace Coaching Skills, and a Certificate in Supervision for Health and Social Services Professionals.
 I have conducted research in how women are affected by romantic relationships with narcissistic male partners, and have managed an online support group for people who are affected by any relationship with a narcissistic person.
 I have also managed online support groups for people who experience chronic pain and rare, incurable medical conditions.